hai-vr/hvr-ik/README.md

 When the end effector is very close to the maximum distance, the last few percent lead to an acceleration in the change of the angle of the joint.

-The *struggle* parameters try to alleviate this by changing the behaviour so that when the end effector is located between 99% and 104% of the total leg length, it gets remapped from 99% to 100% following the curve of a charging capacitor.
+The *struggle* parameters try to alleviate this by changing the behaviour so that when the end effector is located between 99% and 104% of the total arm or leg length, it gets remapped from 99% to 100% following the curve of a charging capacitor.

 The default values are 0.99 and 1.04, corresponding to 99% and 104%.
 To disable this behaviour, use a value of 1 and 1.